uoft-lgcu/lgcu.ca/cupe.md

 permalink: /cupe/
 ---

+**NOTE: The information on this page is very old.
+We are hoping to update it very soon, but in the meantime, if you have any questions, please contact a steward.**

 If you have received an employment position as a TA, grader, or course instructor, you are a member of a labour union on campus.
 This means that you have rights, protections, and benefits as a worker.
 Contract academic positions at the U of T are unionized as CUPE Local 3902.
 As graduate students, we are specifically members of CUPE 3902 Unit 1.
 Sign a union card at your first TA training session.
 See this introductory letter from the Union.

 Please note that you are legally defined as a member of the union regardless of your personal stance on unions.
 You receive the rights and benefits of a union member, and have union dues deducted from your wages, even if you do not sign a union card.
 You are a member of the union as soon as your contract begins, and remain a member until a full year after the end of your most recent employment contract.
 (This is so that you remain a member even over summer break or while on leave.)